-Key Area: 2a - RE provision across the LA .
-How effectively does the SACRE gain information about RE provision in schools and put in place strategies to support the delivery of pupil entitlement?
+Key Area: 2a - RE provision acr strategies to support the delivery oss the LA.
+How effectively does the SACRE gain information about RE provision in schools and put in place of pupil entitlement?
 Requires improvement/struggling A SACRE in this position would: have no routes by which SACRE can gain information about RE provision in schools.
 Developing A SACRE with developing practice would: have little knowledge of which schools are fulfilling pupil entitlement in RE because local processes are insufficient to gather such information (e.g. a website trawl) Established A SACRE with established practice would: have some knowledge of which schools are providing adequate time for effective learning in RE and have a scheme of work that enables them to deliver the AS.
 SACRE's process for acquiring this information is adequate but lacks coherence.
 Have limited opportunities to implement strategies in support of pupil entitlement.
 Ofsted reports are read and any comments on RE noted and brought to SACRE.
 Advanced A SACRE with advanced practice would: build upon a strong relationship with the LA, whereby the LA shares its information and from this SACRE gains an overview of RE provision within the LA.
 It works effectively with the LA to support and promote pupil entitlement.
 Examples of different models for fulfilling pupil entitlement within local schools will be shared with all schools so that schools can have a menu from which to adapt an approach that delivers pupil entitlement whilst meeting the specific needs and priorities of their schools.
 Where are we and where do we find evidence to support this?
-Established Ofsted reports are read and comments on RE are noted and discussed at SACRE meetings.
-All school websites were reviewed 2 years ago and details of RE curriculum noted.
-Action needs to re-done in September 2022.

-Key Area: 2b - Standards of achievement and public examination entries How does SACRE use information on about standards and examinations to target support and training for schools?
-Requires not be given any data to work from and has no professional support to investigate this at a local and national improvement/struggling level.
-A SACRE in this position would: Developing have limited knowledge of standards in primary and secondary schools including examination entries.
-The A SACRE with developing SACRE has no clear strategy to address this and the local authority does not adequately invest in practice would: professional support for this.
+Key Area: 2b - Standards of achievement and public examination entries How does SACRE use information about standards and examinations to target support and training for schools?
+Requires improvement/struggling A SACRE in this position would: not be given any data to work from, and has no professional support to investigate this at a local and national level.
+Developing A SACRE with developing practice would: have limited knowledge of standards in primary and secondary schools including examination entries.
+The SACRE has no clear strategy to address this and the local authority does not adequately invest in professional support for this.
 Analysis would be limited as would strategies to address issues.
-Established have some process in place to find out how well learners are doing in KS 1-3, (e.g. by meeting teachers, A SACRE with established pupils and through the LA).
-SACRE will be provided with adequate information about examination entries practice would: and standards in examinations in secondary schools and how these relate to national figures.
+Established A SACRE with established practice would: have some process in place to find out how well learners are doing in KS 1-3, (e.g. by meeting teachers, pupils and through the LA).
+SACRE will be provided with adequate information about examination entries and standards in examinations in secondary schools and how these relate to national figures.
 Advanced A SACRE with advanced practice would: have robust processes with the LA whereby SACRE can gain accurate information about standards in schools and examination entries in all secondary schools, with useful analysis that enables it to address issues effectively in partnership with the LA.

-Where are we and where do we find evidence to support this?
-Developing SACRE will have no data until exams have taken place.
-Final examination data for GCSE's and A Levels in 2022 would not be available until February 2023.
-No exams have been completed or details received for the past two years due to the pandemic.
+Where are we and where do

+we find evidence to support

+this?